 • Take ACT or SAT college entrance exam

-• Submit a Scholarship Application by 1 Dec of your senior year oh high school
+• Submit a Scholarship Application by Dec.
+1 of your senior year of high school